JuliaComputing/pluto-vscode/README.md

 4. Go to Run > Start Debugging (`F5`)

 If you just want to **run** the extension:
-1. Download the `.vsix` file from the repository.
+1. Download the `.vsix` file from our [releases](https://github.com/JuliaComputing/pluto-vscode/releases).
 1. Launch VS Code
 1. `Cmd+Shift+P` and run `Extensions: Install from VSIX...`, select the VSIX file